joey3001/Factory.Solution/README.md

 ### 📖 Description

-This application utilizes the Entity framework to an setup and manipulate an SQL database.
+This application utilizes the Entity framework to setup and manipulate an SQL database.
 In particular, this application will set up a many-to-many relationship between two classes.
 All CRUD methods are implemented for both classes & both sides of the many-to-many relationship are viewable from either class.

 #### By Joseph Nero